kustomzone/blockchain-1/BLOCKCHAIN.md

     "nonce": ""
 }
 ```
-Then you need to run the http and the websocket server,
+The node raises the http and websocket server
-to communicate between the network members
-and to view the data of the blockchain.
-The node starts to hear other nodes and is ready to send them data.
+to work with other nodes and to view information about the blockchain.

 ### Other nodes
-First, the node requests the current blockchain, mining block and
+First, the node requests the initialization node the following information:
-the list of peers from the root node.
-Then it connects via the websocket protocol to each peer.
+1. Current blockchain
+2. Current mining block
+3. List of current nodes

-Then you need to run the http and the websocket server,
+The node raises the http and websocket server
-to communicate between the network members
-and to view the data of the blockchain.
-The node starts to hear other nodes and is ready to send them data.
+to work with other nodes and to view information about the blockchain.

+Then the node connects to each node by websockets.

 ### Block
-##### The block contains the following data:
+##### The block contains following data:
-- Index
+- Index - block index
-- Hash
+- Hash - calculated from block data
-- Previous block hash
+- Previous block hash - latest block hash
-- Timestamp
+- Timestamp - created time
-- Facts
+- Facts - confirmed facts
-- Complexity
+- Complexity - solution complexity
-- Nonce
+- Nonce - number to solve the block

 Each block contains the hash of the previous block
 to preserve the chain integrity.

 ##### The block has been validated if:
-1. ts index is equal to the index latest block + 1
+1. its index is equal to the index latest block + 1
-2. latest block hash is equal to the previous hash field of the current block
+2. latest block hash is equal to the previous hash of the current block
 3. calculation of the hash of the current block is equal to its hash

 ##### The creation of the next block is: